Tabish69/Cryptographic-Algorithms/README.md

 # Cryptographic Algorithms
- This is a project displaying the workings of various cryptographic algorithms.
+This is a personal project for encryption and decryption of plaintext using classical encryption algorithms such as Caesar cipher, vigenere cipher, etc.